folio-org/mod-graphql/doc/inventory-records.md

 _[2]_ For some reason, `instanceFormatIds` is an array; but I have not seen a record in which it has more than one element.

+_[3]_ Instance relationships are managed via a separte endpoint in the instance-storage module, are are not relevant to the present requirements.

-_[3]_ Perhaps locations are in the holdings and/or item records?
+_[4]_ Perhaps locations are in the holdings and/or item records?

-_[4]_ For some reason, `statisticalCodeIds` is an array; but I have not seen a record in which it has more than one element.
+_[5]_ For some reason, `statisticalCodeIds` is an array; but I have not seen a record in which it has more than one element.